callenb/callenb.github.io/_posts/2019-10-15-esther-solomons-was-my-great-grandmother.md

 This family research would be easier if I could get documents for both the outbound and inbound voyages.

-{% img /images/1907/BLOG_19071005-US-PASSENGERS-esther-solomons.jpg 100% "Esther Solomons arrives in New York on 5 October 1907" title: "Esther Solomons arrives in New York on 5 October 1907" %}
+{% include image.html url="/images/1907/BLOG_19071005-US-PASSENGERS-esther-solomons.jpg" dimensions="width='100%'" caption="Esther Solomons arrives in New York on 5 October 1907"  %}

 Esther arrives back in New York on 5 October 1907 almost exactly one year after she first arrived.
 She has left her 4 month old child with her mother and sailed from Southampton on 28 September 1907.
 I know this is my great grandmother because she names her mother and lists the address as the same one where Eva was born.

 Her name was originally written as Esther Lichtenstein and she is now married, however someone has crossed out the Lichtenstein and writtem Salemons (sic) above it.
 She has also given her occupation as Wife.

-{% img /images/1907/BLOG_19071005-US-PASSENGERS-esther-solomons_2.jpg 100% "Esther Solomons arrives in New York on 5 October 1907" title: "Esther Solomons arrives in New York on 5 October 1907" %}
+{% include image.html url="/images/1907/BLOG_19071005-US-PASSENGERS-esther-solomons_2.jpg" dimensions="width='100%'" caption="Esther Solomons arrives in New York on 5 October 1907" %}

 The second page tells us her Husband paid for her ticket and she has $10 with her.
 It also says Esther was in the USA before between 1907 and 1907.
 That provides more evidence of it being Esther on the previous voyage.
 It also informs us she returned in 1907 so she had spent a few months in the USA before returning home.
 Somewhere there should be a passenger list for her trip back to England.